 A mock test you don't analyse is just wasted time.
 The real learning happens in the review.

 No new topics.
 No new concepts.
 Pure revision for CLAT.
-And since you've been touching your board syllabus throughout these 9 months, you're not behind.
-January 2027 will feel manageable, not overwhelming.
+And since you've been touching your board syllabus throughout your preparation journey, you're not behind.
+The shift to board preparation after CLAT will feel manageable, not overwhelming.

 Smart Revision Time Allocation: